What do each of these famous writers have in common?:

 e e cummings

 Believe it or not their manuscripts were rejected, time and time and time again, by publishing houses around the world.
+So they self-published and the rest is… a fortune in literary treasures.

 Joseph Heller suffered 22 rejections for (guess what) Catch 22.
 Norman Mailer’s The Naked and the Dead - 12 rejections.
 Richard Bach’s Jonathan Livingston Seagull – 20.